Signed in as:

 After a must needed nap and our snack, we go directly into our Afternoon Meeting.
 We set together to discuss the calendar and weather.
 We talk about what we enjoyed about our day.
 We set up our Learning Centers and choose our assignments.
 The children take turns playing in each learning center set up in the playroom.

-Most children have gone home by 4 pm.
-We have some children who don't arrive until mid morning and generally go home after 4 pm.
-We offer a second snack and will set up self directed activities such as board games or coloring.
+Most children have gone home by 4:30 pm.
+We will set up self-directed activities such as board games or coloring.
 Some afternoons may be spent playing outside until parents arrive for pickup.
-During those evenings our staff is busy with closing task to prepare the environment for the next day.

 We incorporate extracurricular activities such as yoga, cooking, and music lessons.
 These lessons are taught by local professionals who enjoy coming in to work with the children.
 We plan for one class per quarter.
 All professionals will have proper background checks before entering and working with our students.

 We love to have presentations from community organizations.
 We have had visits from police officers, Santa, animal shelters.
 We try to schedule at least once during the winter months.